gohugoio/hugo/content/templates/output-formats.md

 **Note:**

-* It is possible to add custom media types or change the defaults; e.g., if want to change the suffix for `text/html` to `asp`.
+* It is possible to add custom media types or change the defaults; e.g., if you want to change the suffix for `text/html` to `asp`.
 * The `Suffix` is the value that will be used for URLs and filenames for that media type in Hugo.
 * The `Type` is the identifier that must be used when defining new/custom `Output Formats` (see below).
 * The full set of media types will be registered in Hugo's built-in development server to make sure they are recognized by the browser.